Fort Boyard: Ultimate Challenge

 Fort Boyard: Ultimate Challenge is a children's game show, based on the French show Fort Boyard, which aired on both CITV and Disney XD.
-The show is a challenge game where six different "fearless" teams of teenagers battle-to-the-finish to win the "Ultimate Challenge" and become the "Ultimate Conquerors Of The Fort".
-The first two series were a British-American co-production with Disney XD, airing from 17 October 2011 to 23 March 2012 in the United States.
-In the United Kingdom, it premiered on New Year's Day 2012, with later series solely produced for the United Kingdom.
-The series ended on 17 December 2014 after five series.
+The show is a challenge game where six teams consisting of teenagers compete against each other in a tournament-style competition to become the "Ultimate Conquerors Of The Fort" at the series' finale.
+It is an updated version of the original French format, which inspired an earlier British version from 1998 to 2003.